Marit Kragt

 Biography

-I am an Agricultural and Resource Economist.
+I am a Professor in Agricultural and Resource Economics.
 My research looks at people's preferences for environmental outcomes with the aim to improve natural resource management decisions.
-Most of my research these days focusses on:
+This research focusses on:

 • Opportunities for climate change mitigation in agriculture